Traveling as a Patient with a Medical Cannabis Card

 Technically speaking, if a patient were VERY desperate and in need of Medical Cannabis and taking an unavoidable trip to one of these states, it’s certainly safer to consume here than, say, Idaho.
 We never recommend illegal use of cannabis, but if you must, make sure to look into the charges you’d face if caught.
 Fines will vary according to state, the amount in possession, or for repeat offenders.
 Say it with me this time: know before you go.

-States Where Cannabis is NOT Okay
+States Where Cannabis is Illegal

 If you’re planning to visit the following states any time soon, know that any possession, use, purchase, or sale of cannabis in any form is absolutely prohibited.
 If caught doing any of those things, a patient faces fines, jail time, or felony charges.